cloudmesh/technologies/chapters/tech/phoenix.md

  By utilizing HBase as its storage database, Phoenix enable OLTP and analysis for lower latency applications in Hadoop by combining standard SQL and JDBC APIs with full ACID transaction capabilities.
-The Phoenix support easy integration with other Hadoop ecosystem product like Hive, Pig, Map Reduce [@books-google-com].
+The Phoenix support easy integration with other Hadoop ecosystem product like Hive [@phoenix-apache-hive], Pig [@phoenix-apache-pig], Map Reduce [@books-google-com].

  Phoenix framework provides the client and server libraries.
 Phoenix custom